matrix-org/matrix.org/content/blog/2019/04/2019-04-11-we-have-discovered-and-addressed-a-security-breach-updated-2019-04-12.md

 As we had to log out all users from matrix.org, if you do not have backups of your encryption keys you will not be able to read your encrypted conversation history.
 However, if you use server-side encryption key backup (the default in Riot these days) or take manual key backups, you’ll be okay.

 This was a difficult choice to make.
-We weighed the risk of some users losing access to encrypted messages against that of all users&#39; accounts being vulnerable to hijack via the compromised access tokens.
-We hope you can see why we made the decision to prioritise account integrity over access to encrypted messages, but we&#39;re sorry for the inconvenience this may have caused.
+We weighed the risk of some users losing access to encrypted messages against that of all users' accounts being vulnerable to hijack via the compromised access tokens.
+We hope you can see why we made the decision to prioritise account integrity over access to encrypted messages, but we're sorry for the inconvenience this may have caused.

 ## What happened?